IAHCSMM CRCST Practice Test – Chapter 14 High-Temperature Sterilization

 It particularly focuses on Steam Flush Pressure Pulse Sterilizers (SFPP) and Immediate-Use Steam Sterilizers.
-The SFPP Sterilizers operate through a repeated sequence of steam flushes and pressure pulses to remove air from the sterilizing chamber, which allows for the sterilization of materials without the need for a vacuum.
+SFPP Sterilizers operate through a repeated sequence of steam flushes and pressure pulses to remove air from the sterilizing chamber, allowing materials to be sterilized without needing a vacuum.

 IAHCSMM CRCST Practice Test – Chapter 14